AI-Siberia/video_duplication/README.md

-# Automaticaly dublicate video on another language
+# Automatic duplication video on another language

 This is a project, which can help you to dublicate video on any language.